praswicaksono/turu/README.md

 # 💤 Turu

-Turu is s simple service registrator for docker containers.
+Turu is simple service registrator for docker containers.
 It will listen docker container event and register service to selected service registry.

 ## Install